 10

-At first glance, the facade may not reveal its true grandeur, but the moment you step inside, you’ll be captivated by its undeniable beauty.
+At first glance, the facade may not reveal its true grandeur, but the moment you step inside, you’ll be mesmerized by its undeniable beauty.

 The result is a visually stunning masterpiece that leaves a lasting impression on all who enter.